sidhu177/UsefulSQL/Main/StoredProcedures.md

 Stored Procedures are popular for storing and executing `Merge` logics.
 These days you can also invoke AWS Lambda functions from Stored Procesures [link](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Lambda.html)

+another advantage of stored procedures are that they allow you to have Temp tables that can serve a specific purpose like grouping few columns into a Temp table, doing some aggregations on them and inserting the result into another table.
+Temp tables are wiped off by the Database at 12 every midnight so the space claimed by Temp tables are reclaimed